 Procedure for publishing a foreign newspaper/magazine in Cyprus

-Foreign nationals wishing to set up a company in Cyprus for publishing a foreign newspaper or magazine in Cyprus must go through a certain procedure.
-At first with the help of a law firm the company is registered at the Department of the Registrar of Companies and Official Receiver of the Ministry of Commerce, Industry and Tourism.
+Foreign nationals wishing to set up a company in Cyprus for publishing a foreign newspaper/ magazine in Cyprus must first register a company with the help of a law firm at the Department of the Registrar of Companies and Intellectual Property.

 This Department will require that certain conditions pertaining to the establishment of companies be met.
-In addition, there are specific conditions providing that editorial and printing activities must be carried out in Cyprus.
-For more details about the registration procedure you may visit the web site of the department http://www.mcit.gov.cy/drcor.
+In addition, there are specific conditions requiring that editorial and printing activities must be carried out in Cyprus.
+For more details about the registration procedure you may visit the website of the department www.companies.gov.cy

 Free circulation of newspapers/magazines

 All newspapers and magazines are allowed to circulate in the Republic without restriction.
 For this reason, distribution agencies and other outlets must ensure that newspapers are freely made available to the public without discrimination irrespective of the political leanings or views of a newspaper.
-For the purpose of the law, the term "newspaper" also includes magazines and any publication published regularly at least once every four months.
+For the purpose of the law, the term "newspaper" also includes magazines and any publication published regularly.